Ten facts you probably don’t know about Zannier Hotels

 Most of the decoration elements are sourced on flea markets

 At Zannier Hotels, we like beautiful stories.
 This is why all the elements used in our interior decoration have their own story.
 Most of our furniture are antiques that have been sourced manually by our team on flea markets.
 This allows us to convey the notions of timelessness and authenticity into our interiors.
 Zannier Hotels Sonop is probably the best example, with 486 unique antiques that have been sourced in Africa and Great Britain, and displayed throughout the camp.
 At Zannier Hotels, we also consider secondhand objects as potential treasures.
 At Zannier Hotels Bãi San Hô for instance (the upcoming resort in Central Vietnam opening in December 1st 2020), some of the decoration elements hanged in the Beach Pool Villas have been created using textile losses or samples used during the construction, fixed on painted floated wood.
 Similarly, all signage at Zannier Hotels Phum Baitang has been designed and carved onsite on local wood essences, found nearby the resort.

 We are handing real keys to make you feel at home

-In all of our properties (except at Zannier Hotels 1898 The Post which is a city hotel), we are giving proper keys to our guests instead of a plastic card with a magnetic strip.
+In all of our properties, we are giving proper keys to our guests instead of a plastic card with a magnetic strip.
 Besides the nice gesture of being handed a key with a beautiful key hanger by the front desk clerk, we believe this makes it more personal.
 By turning the key in the locker, you will automatically feel at home – more than accessing your room via a smartphone app or a card.